Balance Disorder/Dizziness in Princeton and Monroe, NJ

 You will receive a thorough examination of your ears, nose and throat to determine the cause of your dizziness.
 We will collect a complete health history, including a list of current medications, to aid in the diagnosis.
 Dr. Kay may also recommend certain tests to help determine the cause or to rule out more serious conditions.

 If you regularly feel off balance or dizzy, you don’t have to simply put up with it.
 Dr. Scott Kay of the Central New Jersey area, is a top-notch otolaryngologist who can treat a number of root causes safely and effectively.
 Contact his clinic to schedule your consultation.
-We see patients throughout the Central New Jersey area, including the communities of Princeton and Plainsboro.
+We see patients throughout the Central New Jersey area, including the communities of Princeton, Monroe and Plainsboro.